 RICHMOND, Va. – Former President Barack Obama will campaign with fellow Democrat Terry McAuliffe in the final stretch of the Virginia governor’s race.

-McAuliffe's campaign announced that Obama will join him in Richmond on Oct.
-23 to mobilize Virginians during early voting, which began weeks ago and runs in person through Oct.
-30.
+McAuliffe’s campaign announced that Obama will join him in Richmond on Oct.
+23 to mobilize Virginians during early voting, which began weeks ago.

-Obama rallied Democrats in Virginia's capital city in 2017 before Ralph Northam beat Republican gubernatorial nominee Ed Gillespie by nearly 9 percentage points.
-He'll follow other high-profile Democrats visiting the commonwealth to support McAuliffe.
+Obama, who rallied Democrats in Virginia’s capital city in 2017 before Ralph Northam beat Republican gubernatorial nominee Ed Gillespie, will follow other high-profile Democrats supporting McAuliffe.

-First lady Jill Biden is set to visit Friday.
+First lady Jill Biden is set to visit Virginia on Friday.
 Stacey Abrams, the voting rights activist, grassroots organizer and former Georgia Democratic gubernatorial candidate, will campaign with McAuliffe in Norfolk and northern Virginia on Sunday.
-Also Sunday, Atlanta Mayor Keisha Lance Bottoms will campaign with Richmond Mayor Levar Stoney, a McAuliffe protege.

 Former President Donald Trump has endorsed Youngkin but has not visited Virginia to support the former private equity executive.